transposit-connectors/slack_new_user_notifications/README.md

 #### Enable Interactive Messages

 1. In the app settings, click on Interactive Messages
-2. Set the Request URL to the generated webhook url for `acceptpush` in Transposit under Deploy
+2. Set the Request URL to the generated webhook url for `acceptpush` in Transposit under `Deploy > Endpoints`

-Note: Database functions require a user provided database.
-Sample code is provided.

 ### Transposit Functions